NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 - Flat vs hierarchical commands
 - is `--derivation` a good flag?

-## Step 3: Attempt likewise splitting a nix lang without flakes Nix CLI
+## Step 3: Attempt likewise splitting a nix lang without flakes Nix

 For the same reason that a store-only Nix is useful for validating the store-only CLI, and ensuring it works with many *possible* higher layers, it is also useful to build a Store + Nix lang -only Nix without Flakes.
 Whether it or not it is possible to actually do this is left to the Nix Team to decide, but it should be at least considered/attempted.